ADORSYS-GIS/openstack/tutorials/docs/boot_docs.md

 **What you'll learn**

-How you will make a ubuntu server bootable key and also how to install ubuntu server 24.04 on a computer.
+How you will make a Ubuntu server bootable key and also how to install Ubuntu server 24.04 on a computer.

 ##  Get started

 1. **Download the Ubuntu Server ISO Image**
 The first step is to download the Ubuntu server 24.04 ISO image.
 So, head over to the official Ubuntu download page (https://ubuntu.com/download/server) and download the ISO file.
 With the ISO file at hand, prepare the installation media by burning the ISO file into USB.
 You can use a software utility such as Rufus if you are running Windows or UNetbootin or balenaEtcher for Linux, macOS, and Windows.
 In this tutor we'll use balenaEtcher, get to the balenaEtcher page (https://etcher-docs.balena.io/) to download balenaEtcher, here are the steps to burn the ISO image: